zecure/shadowd.zecure.org/content/overview/shadowd.md

 You can also use Docker to download and install shadowd.
 This is a good solution for distributions with outdated packets.
-You simply have to run:
+If you want to host the database and web interface yourself you simply have to run:

     wget -r -nd --no-parent https://shadowd.zecure.org/files/docker/
     vim shadowd.ini